2018 Parent Guide

 Please drop off your child between 9:00 – 9:20 AM.
 During this time, our staff will be fully available to guide and assist you.

 First Day of a Session Drop-Off:

-On the first day of each session, we require all cars to park and for each camper to be walked to his or her appropriate arrival area.
-This offers parents/guardians an opportunity to meet the Group Counselor and Head Counselor.
+On the first day of each session, we require all cars to park and each camper to be walked to his or her appropriate arrival area.
+This offers parents/guardians an opportunity to meet their child’s Group Counselor and Head Counselor.
 A table will also be available for you to deposit money into your child’s Snack Shack account.
-Even if you have been to camp multiple sessions, we still ask that you assist in a smooth arrival by parking and escorting your camper to his or her group.
+Even if you have been to camp multiple sessions, we still ask that you assist in a smooth arrival by parking and escorting your camper to his or her group on the first day.

 Regular Day Drop-Off Options:

 Parking Lot – You may always park in one of the lots and bring your child to the appropriate arrival area.

 Quick-Drop Lane – You may utilize the Quick-Drop Lane at the appropriate arrival area to drop off your child and one of our staff members will take your child to his or her group.